Welcome

 • career difficulties, workplace stress, bullying or burnout

-Clients experience a supportive, compassionate, and trauma-informed approach based on Cognitive Behaviour Therapy but from the perspective of understanding and working with the impact of early or adult life experiences on wellbeing, self identity and relationships.
+Clients experience a supportive, compassionate, and trauma-informed approach based on Cognitive Behaviour Therapy, from the perspective of understanding and working with the impact of early or adult life experiences on wellbeing, identity and relationships.

 Additional therapies I integrate depending on individual client needs are: